Jailed Turkish activist’s marathon trial nears verdict

 But his treatment has prompted the Council of Europe to launch rare disciplinary proceedings against Turkey that could ultimately see Ankara’s membership suspended in the continent’s main human rights organisation.

+Nine out of them currently live abroad while the remaining seven took turns on Friday to make their final statements before the court.

+Defendant Mucella Yapici — also facing the threat of life in jail without the possibility of parole — told the court the 2013 protests were the “most democratic, most creative and peaceful collective movement in this country’s history”.

-Human rights advocates say Kavala’s release would send signals abroad that Turkey’s justice system is free from Erdogan’s pressure.
+Human rights advocates say Kavala’s release would send a signal to Turkey’s traditional allies that its justice system is free from Erdogan’s pressure.

-“Osman Kavala is one of the highest-profile detainees of Turkey.
-But this attention did not save him from suffering severe injustice at the hands of the judicial system,” Amnesty International’s Turkey researcher Guney Yildiz told AFP.

 But Erdogan has seethed at the international publicity and condemnation generated by the case.